yoonseo-han/MySQL_CRUD/README.md

-Web page that stores username and the comment that the user wrote __ Relational Database used
+Web page that stores username and the comment that the user wrote <br />
+Relational Database used
 Connect MySQL with NodeJs.
 Use NodeJS query to use database set by MySQL